tfabris/BlueGigaEmpeg/README.md

 Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the [Prerequisites](#prerequisites) section of this document.
-In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and select "Download Zip" to download the zip file.
-Unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.
-Rename the folder to "BlueGigaEmpeg" if needed.
+In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and obtain the repository.
+Most people will select "Download Zip" to download the zip file, though if you are a Git user, feel free to clone the repository or select "Open in Desktop".
+If you are downloading the zip file, unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.
+This will likely require renaming the folder to "BlueGigaEmpeg" after unzipping the file.

 ###  Important: